DonCharisma/odrobian/README.md

 # Odrobian OS Images

-Due to github filesize limits, images have been split in a .rar container, and you will therefore need to use rar software in order to obtain the orginal .xz file.
+Due to github filesize limits, some images have been split in a .rar container, and you will therefore need to use rar software in order to obtain the orginal .xz file.

 # Thanks